 Molypermalloy (from Magnetics, Inc.) is a very good, low loss core material for toroids, but it is more expensive than ferrite.
-A reasonable compromise from the same manufacturer is Kool M μ .
-Toroids are very space efficient, especially when using several layers of wire.
+A reasonable compromise from the same manufacturer is Kool M $\mu$ .
+Toroids are very space efficient, especially when you can use several layers of wire.
 Because they generally lack a bobbin, mounting is more difficult.
 However, designs for surface mount are available that do not increase the height significantly.